 This film, made as WWII was about to erupt, told the story of Germany's pre-WWI colonies, and offered footage of Hitler Youth and German Maidens in German settlements in Africa ready to support Greater Germany's demand for the return of its former colonies.

-Although no posters or other publicity materials are to found either in our Collection nor anywhere else to our knowledge, it would be remiss for us not to mention the DFG's
+Although no posters or other publicity materials are to found either in our Collection nor anywhere else to our knowledge, it would be remiss for us not to mention these DFG short films, as well:

 Junges Europa - Filmschau der Hitlerjugend (1942–1945 – DFG Production Company)